 The Church of St. Francis de Sales (closed 2004) was an innovative and socially-conscious multicultural urban parish focused on responding to the needs of the urban poor in Utica, New York.

 As Lay Minister for Liturgy, Outreach, and Pastoral Care, I coordinated and collaborated on various aspects of parish-based direct service ministries for persons and families in economic need (food pantry, clothing store) and engaged with associated independent parish-sponsored ministries focused on meeting needs of families in poverty in the local community (e.g. walk-in health care clinic, hospice for the poor, home for at-risk teen women, soup kitchen, refugee resource center).
 I provided leadership for ongoing development of vibrant multicultural worship services which incorporated Anglo, Vietnamese, and Sudanese Catholic traditions.
 I was part of team-based pastoral care at local psychiatric center facility, including group religious instruction and bible study.
-I produced videos to enhance communication about the parish and its work in the local media through public access programming.
+I produced videos to enhance communication about the parish and its work in the local media through public access programming, including recordings of Sunday liturgies.
+(We anticipated streaming liturgies by over 20 years!)
 I co-led retreats with young adults seeking immersion experiences in parish ministries and spiritual reflection activities.

 Below are a selection of recordings from 1999 and 2000 which reflect the work and activities of the parish.